massimocaprinali/cloud-foundry-public/nodejs-index.md

 ## Starter application
 {: #nodejs-starter_application}

-{{site.data.keyword.Bluemix_notm}} provides a Node.js starter applications.
+{{site.data.keyword.cloud_notm}} provides a Node.js starter applications.
 The Node.js starter application is a simple Node.js app that provides a template that you can use for your app.
-You can experiment with the starter app, and make and push changes to the {{site.data.keyword.Bluemix_notm}} environment.
+You can experiment with the starter app, and make and push changes to the {{site.data.keyword.cloud_notm}} environment.

 ## App Management (deprecated)
 {: #nodejs-app_management}

 **Deprecation Note**:  As of version 4.0, the SDK for Node.js buildpack no longer supports App Management.

-{{site.data.keyword.Bluemix_notm}} provides a number of utilities for managing and debugging your Node.js app.
+{{site.data.keyword.cloud_notm}} provides a number of utilities for managing and debugging your Node.js app.
 See [App Management](/docs/cloud-foundry?topic=cloud-foundry-app_management) for complete details.